peers/peerjs/docs/api.md

 `function (error) { }`

-If the client emits an error, this event is emitted (errors from the underlying `DataChannel` are forwarded here).
+If the connection emits an error, this event is emitted (errors from the underlying `DataChannel` are forwarded here).

 `error` is an `Error` object.